 Chris Waller is a governor of America's Federal Reserve, where he has sat on the board since 2020.
 He has worked in the Fed system since 2009 and was previously an academic.
 He is a monetary-policy expert.

 In 2022 many prominent forecasters, including Olivier Blanchard, a former chief economist of the IMF, predicted that recent rises in interest rates would cause a surge in unemployment.
-Waller vocally disagreed and was proved right.
-In 2025 he foresaw weakness in the labour market that struck in July, causing the Fed to take a doveish turn.
+Mr Waller vocally disagreed and was proved right.
+In 2025 he foresaw weakness in the labour market that struck in mid-year, causing the Fed to take a doveish turn.
 Over a long period his judgment looks equally sound: compared with colleagues he was doveish in the 2010s, when the economy was weak, and hawkish after the pandemic, as inflation was taking off.

-Waller is considered the technocratic alternative to Kevin Hassett as Donald Trump's nominee for the next chair of the Federal Reserve.
-Like Hassett, he wants lower interest rates, but there is little doubt he is making his case in good faith.
+Mr Waller is considered the technocratic alternative to Kevin Hassett as Donald Trump's nominee for the next chair of the Federal Reserve.
+Like Mr Hassett, he wants lower interest rates, but there is little doubt he is making his case in good faith.
 Under his leadership the Fed's independence would be secure.